ruricolist/serapeum/reference.md

 explain in terms of simpler constructs.)

 Is `defmethods` trivial?
 Yes, in terms of its implementation.
 This docstring is far longer than the code it documents.
-But I find it does a lot to keep heavily object-oriented code readable and organized, without any loss of power.
+But you may find it does a lot to keep heavily object-oriented code readable and organized, without any loss of power.

 ## Hooks